MichaelWalsh/whiteboard-svg-to-png/README.md

 # How do I get Inkscape?
  1. [Inkscape website](https://inkscape.org/release/)
- 2. Windows
+ 2. ➡️Windows
- 3. 64 Bit
+ 3. ➡️64 Bit
- 4. Compressed archive in 7z format. (easiest method, but if you want to play with inkscape you can also install it too)
+ 4. ➡️Compressed archive in 7z format. (easiest method, but if you want to play with inkscape you can also install it too)
  5. Use [7-zip](https://www.7-zip.org/download.html) to unpack the file.
 Go to your downloads, right click the inkscape file, select 7-zip; Extract to ...

 # How do I get Imagemagick?
  1. [Imagemagick download page](https://imagemagick.org/script/download.php)
- 2. Scroll down to the bottom
+ 2. ➡️Scroll down to the bottom
- 3. There will be a file similar to [ImageMagick-7.0.10-57-portable-Q16-x64.zip](https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.0.10-57-portable-Q16-x64.zip) and download it
+ 3. ➡️There will be a file similar to [ImageMagick-7.0.10-57-portable-Q16-x64.zip](https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.0.10-57-portable-Q16-x64.zip) and download it
  4. Extract it somewhere

 # How do I get the script?